Allegheny Ophthalmology Associates

 Vision problems typically become noticeable only in the later stages of the disease, usually after major damage has been done and sight has been permanently affected.

 While there is no cure for glaucoma, medication, laser, and surgical intervention can prevent or slow down vision loss.
-In the early stages, glaucoma is usually treated with daily eye drops to lower the pressure of the eye.
-Eye drops can actually delay or prevent the onset of glaucoma if you have elevated eye pressure.
+In the early stages, glaucoma is usually treated with daily eye drops to lower the pressure of the eye. (opens in a new tab) can actually delay or prevent the onset of glaucoma if you have elevated eye pressure.
 When eye drops are ineffective, surgery may be needed.
 Our team of ophthalmologists at Allegheny Ophthalmology Associates will find the right treatment plan for you.

 During your eye exam, our providers will check the fluid pressure in your eyes, examine your vision at various distances, and dilates your pupils with drops to inspect your optic nerve.
-We will also measure your corneal thickness and check your visual field to measure side vision.
+We will also measure your (opens in a new tab) and check your visual field to measure side vision.

 If you have been experiencing vision changes, schedule an eye exam right away.
 If you have any of the symptoms or are experiencing vision loss due to macular degeneration, call our office or schedule an appointment online with one of our ophthalmologists.